 Key Definitions

 This definitions covers Key Definitions within Nuclear Fission & Fusion for GCSE Physics.
 Revise Nuclear Fission & Fusion in Atomic Structure for GCSE Physics with 13 exam-style questions and 25 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 12 of 18 in this topic.
 Make sure you can use the exact wording confidently, because definition marks are often lost through vague language.

 Topic position